mikenicholson/passport-jwt/README.md

   `done` accepts arguments in the format `function done(err, secret)` or can be used with a promise like `(request, rawJwtToken) => Promise<secretOrKey|null>`.
   Note it is up to the implementer to decode rawJwtToken.
   REQUIRED unless `secretOrKey` is provided.
-* `secretOrKeyProviderTimeoutSeconds`: The amount of time in seconds to wait before the secretOrKeyProvider should callback, Can be set to -1 to disable checking if the provider works.
+* `secretOrKeyProviderTimeoutSeconds`: The amount of time in seconds to wait before the secretOrKeyProvider should callback or resolve, Can be set to -1 to disable checking if the provider works.
 * `jwtFromRequest` (REQUIRED) Function that accepts a request as the only parameter and returns either the JWT as a string or *null*.
 See